BenCuff/github-pages-test/.github/ISSUE_TEMPLATE/standard-issue-template.md

 ---
 name: Standard issue template
 about: For requesting changes or new features
-title: ''
+title: 'Issue report template (Replace with a description of your issue)'
 labels: ''
 assignees: ''

 ---

-# Issue report template (Replace with a description of your issue)

 ## What type of issue is this?